LISTEN TO THIS ARTICLE

 What changes when that happens?
 Three things.

 First, agent reliability improves.
 Right now, production agent failures are often discovered by end users.
 That's embarrassing.
 With proper observability, you catch failures before they escape.
-The AgentCgroup paper showed a 34% reduction in resource contention just from having visibility into which tool calls were expensive.
+The AgentCgroup paper showed a 29% reduction in high-priority P95 latency just from having visibility into which tool calls were consuming memory.
 Imagine what you could do with full semantic visibility into agent reasoning.

 Second, iteration speed increases.
 The loan underwriting team mentioned earlier spends 20% of their sprint capacity debugging agent behavior from incomplete logs.
 With replay systems and automatic trace analysis, that drops to 5%.
 The time savings go straight into feature development.